groff_diff(7) — Linux manual page

 Description top

-The GNU roff text processing system, groff, is a reimplementation
+The GNU roff text processing system, groff, is an extension of

-and extension of AT&T troff, the typesetting system originating in
+AT&T troff, the typesetting system originating in Unix systems of

-Unix systems of the 1970s. groff removes many arbitrary
+the 1970s. groff removes many arbitrary limitations and adds

-limitations and adds features, both to the input language and to
+features, both to the input language and to the page description

-the page description language output by the troff formatter.
-We
+language output by the troff formatter.
+Differences arising from

 Language top